 Savary Island, Lund, BC, Sunshine Coast, Canada

-How To Get To: Savary Island Drive to Lund, BC.
+How to Get Here: Drive to Lund, BC.
 From the harbour (parking limited) arrange boating transportation or board the Lund Water Taxi which provides foot passenger ferry service to Savary Island.
 The water taxi service is very busy in the peak seasons so reservations are recommended.